 Welcome to the Grand Comics Database!

-We're a nonprofit, Internet-based organization of international volunteers dedicated to building a database covering all printed comics throughout the world, and we're glad you're here!
-Give our search form a try, or take a look at the menu to the left to see how you can help us improve the site.
+We're a nonprofit, internet-based organization of international volunteers dedicated to building a database covering all printed comics throughout the world, and we're glad you're here!
+Give our search a try, or take a look at the menu to the left to see how you can help us improve the site.

-475,000 covers uploaded!
+525,000 covers uploaded!

 GCD Comics Timeline

 "One of the most moving and compelling human stories to emerge out of the graphic story medium."